HM-LDM: A Hybrid-Membership Latent Distance Model: Experimental evaluation

 \section{Experimental evaluation}

 We proceed by evaluating the efficiency and performance of the proposed method.
 In our set-up, we make use of networks with unknown community structures, as well as, with ground-truth communities.
 We employ the former networks to validate the ability of our framework to discover identifiable latent structures and predict missing links.
 The latter networks are used to verify that the $\textsc{\modelabbrv}$ discovers communities successfully.
 We consider multiple social and scientific collaboration networks as shown by Table \ref{tab:network_statistics}.
+We treat all networks as unweighted and undirected.

-In all experiments, we compare against unsupervised methods, and we do not include GNNs since they perform poorly in such settings due to the over-smoothing \cite{gnn_bad}.
-Finally, we treat all networks as unweighted and undirected.
+For the training of \textsc{HM-LDM} we optimize the log-likelihood function of Eq. \eqref{eq:prob_adj} via the Adam optimizer \cite{kingma2017adam} with learning rate $lr \in [0.01,0.1]$.
+The node-specific random effects vector $\bm{\gamma} \in \mathbb{R}^N$ is randomly initialized and then tuned alone by optimizing a Poisson log-likelihood with a rate as $\log \lambda_{ij}=\gamma_i+\gamma_j$.
+Next, the latent embeddings matrix $\mathbf{W}$ is initialized based on the eigenvalues obtained by the spectral decomposition of the normalized Laplacian matrix of the network \cite{10.5555/2980539.2980649,868688}.
+In all experiments, we compare against unsupervised methods, and we do not include GNNs since they perform poorly in unsupervised tasks due to the over-smoothing effect \cite{gnn_bad}.

+\textbf{Link prediction:} For the link prediction experiments, we follow the well-established strategy \cite{deepwalk-perozzi14, node2vec-kdd16} and remove $50\%$ of the network edges while keeping the residual network connected.
+The removed edges combined with a sample of the same number of node pairs (which are not the edges of the original network) construct the negative instances for the testing set.
+We utilize the residual network to learn the node embeddings.

+We consider four networks with unknown community structures and asses performance across different dimensions.
+In Table \ref{tab:auc_roc}, we compare the results of our method with other prominent GRL and NMF approaches in terms of the Area Under Curve-Receiver Operating Characteristic (AUC-ROC).
+All baselines have been tuned and feature vectors for dyads are constructed based on binary operators (average, Hadamard, weighted-L1, weighted-L2) \cite{node2vec-kdd16}.
+For these constructed feature vectors we further train a logistic regression model with $L_2$ regularization to make predictions.
+In particular, for the baselines we choose the hyperparameter settings for each model, as well as, the binary operator for which the logistic regression predictions return the maximum AUC-ROC score.